-- 1 Assign each point to a cluster (a.k.a. subpopulation) at random - 2 Compute the cluster centroids as the averages of the points assigned to each cluster - 3 Repeat until the centroids do not change - 4 Assign each point to the cluster with the closest centroid - 5 Update the cluster centroids as the averages of the points assigned to each cluster - Each iteration of the K-means algorithm can easily be casted into MapReduce terms: - Map function: Assign a training point to the population with the closest mean. - Reduce function: Recalculate the population means from the assignments of the map tasks. - ▶ Note that $1 \le M \le N$, whereas R = 1 or R = K depending on whether we decide to use the population assignment as intermediate key or not. - What is the key and what is the value ?
+- 1 Assign each point to a cluster (a.k.a. subpopulation) at random - 2 Compute the cluster centroids as the averages of the points assigned to each cluster - 3 Repeat until the centroids do not change - 4 Assign each point to the cluster with the closest centroid - 5 Update the cluster centroids as the averages of the points assigned to each cluster - Each iteration of the K-means algorithm can easily be casted into MapReduce terms: - Map function: Assign a training point to the cluster with the closest centroid. - Reduce function: Recalculate the cluster centroids from the assignments of the map tasks. - Note that 1 ≤ M ≤ N, whereas R = 1 or R = K depending on whether we decide to use the cluster assignment as intermediate key or not. - What is the key and what is the value ?
 What needs to be broadcasted ?